 What do you think – will AI solutions such as Chatbots reduce jobs in the future?

-The general fear is, AI is likely to cause job losses, yes, but there will also be job creation.
 At CoRover, we believe that as each Organization embarks towards digitization — and especially AI-driven automation — it will enable them to serve, and expand to, larger market segments, invariably adding great efficiencies and value to companies, and as a result, a strong uplifting of the entire economy.
 This will cause a fluid mix of job creations too – new jobs in the field of AI itself will happen.
 There will be a need for more developers to create chatbots, for instance, and chatbots will be used in virtually every industry.
 And not just tech developers, there will be a need for many more trainers in AI, will be required to teach chatbots on how to act, behave and respond like a human.

 From the perspective of digital transformation, what challenges do you see for the large public sector undertakings in India?